w3c/wot-binding-templates/registry-requirements.md

 To choose a mechanism and the rules, we document our expectations below:

-- A binding SHOULD be written by people with a good understanding of the protocol, media type (or similar), and not necessarily the TD Editors.
+- A binding SHOULD be written by people with a good understanding of the protocol and media type (or similar), who are not necessarily the TD Editors.
 This includes people and organizations inside and outside of the WoT WG.
   - Reasons Behind the Requirement:
     - Instead of WG learning each new protocol and media type, it is more efficient for people with a good understanding of the protocol or media type to write a binding.
     - Engaging other communities.